 Publishing to Articulate 360 requires an active internet connection, and there are a few reasons why it could fail.
 See this article for details and solutions.

-Can I publish Storyline 360 and Studio 360 courses for manual upload to Articulate 360?
+Can I publish Storyline 360 and Studio 360 courses for manual upload to Review 360?

 Not at this time.

 Can I use Review 360 to track progress and results?